LeftTwixWand/Algorithms/README.md

-# AlgorithmsZNTU
-Algorithms and data structures lab works.
+# In this repository I'm practice in algorithms and data structures